busterjs/lt-instabuster/README.md

 ##Version history
 Details of changes for each version is provided in the release notes.

+* 0.0.6 : Stability fixes and refactoring.
+Behaviors should now load properly
 * 0.0.5 : CoffeScript testing support
 * 0.0.4 : Buster dashboard and improved performance
 * 0.0.3 : Reduced footprint and simple autotest feature.